-The 9 Best Self Publishing Companies of 2019
+The 9 Best Self Publishing Companies (Retailers and Aggregators)

 You’re done.
 No more long nights and sleepless days.
 No more worrying about potentially gaping plot holes.
 All that’s left is to publish (and a victory beverage, of course).